rickhenderson/a-basic-guide-to-mech/README.md

 * Small: $500 USD.
 Small land can hold a garage, but not a shop.
 * Medium: $1000 USD.
 * Large: $1500 USD.

+## Activities and Economy

+* Small: Rent & Replicate
+* Medium: Shops and Single-player games
+* Large: Multiplayer games and more